tlverse/tlverse-handbook/05-origami.md

 appropriate loss function, $L$, such that $\psi_0(W) = \text{argmin}_{\psi}
 E[L(X,\psi(W))]$.
 But how do we know how each $\psi$ is doing?
-In order to pick the optimal estimator among the candidates, and assess the overall performance of the resulting estimator, use cross-validation -- dividing the available data into the training set and validation set.
+In order to pick the optimal estimator among the candidates, and assess the overall performance of the resulting estimator, we use cross-validation -- dividing the available data into the training set and validation set.
 Observations in the training set are used to fit (or train) the estimator, while the validation set is used to assess the risk of (or validate) it.